 Strategy & Vision

-- Progress our Research & Development activities in mining systems, processes and equipment;
+- Progress our R&D activities in mining systems, processes and equipment

-- Generate a reduction in Greenhouse Gas emissions applying technological innovation and balanced “intelligent” development.
+- Generate a reduction in greenhouse gas emissions by applying technological innovation and balanced “intelligent” development